-Our team carries out support tasks and develops new protocols for immunization (cell-based immunization), site-specific labeling of nano-bodies and expression in different formats.
+Our team carries out support tasks and develops new protocols for immunization (cell-based immunization), site-specific labeling of nanobodies and expression in different formats.

 We have been deeply involved in the Covid-19 pandemia.
-We have raised VHHs against nucleoprotein, spike protein, RNA polymerase and ACE2.
-The VHHs directed against the nucleoprotein are being used to develop rapid diagnostic tests (antigenic tests).
+We have raised VHHs against nucleoprotein, spike protein, RNA polymerase ACE2 and TMPRSS2.
 Some of these VHHs are able to neutralize the virus by blocking the interaction between the spike and the human receptor ACE2.

-- Phage display of phage VHH libraries
+- · Phage display of phage VHH libraries

-- Expression and characterization of VHH/ nanobodies
+- Expression and characterization of VHH

-- Site specific labeling with fluorochromes
+- · Site specific labeling with fluorochromes

-- Droplet based microfluidic

 - Automatization of the process

-- Rapid diagnostic tests
+- · Brain targeting of VHHs.